 DaVinci Resolve Overview

-Referencing to the DaVinci Resolve application, most of us would deem it to be the most robust color grading and correction tool for video editing.
-Well, it's definitely the tip of the sword in the film industry without any doubt in term of altering color.
+Referencing to the DaVinci Resolve application, most of us would deem it to be the most robust color grading software for video editing.
+Well, it's definitely the tip of the sword in the film industry without any doubt in term of color correction and stylizing for a specific look.

 You might be thinking my speech is too objective.
 Thing that proves the DaVinci Resolve the best in color replacement is probably the Academy Awards.
 Five out of the eight films nominated for Best Picture at the 91st Academy Awards Presentations, including the award-winning Green Book and the nominees of BlacKkKlansman, Bohemian Rhapsody, The Favourite and A Star Is Born, were produced using the color grading on DaVinci Resolve Studio.